 - 2 tablespoons fresh tarragon, roughly chopped

-- Prep the chicken.
-Rinse and pat dry, then place it on two plates and generously sprinkle both sides with salt and black pepper.
+- Rinse and pat dry the meat, then place it on two plates and generously sprinkle both sides with salt and black pepper.

-- Sear.
-Divide the butter between two heavy-bottomed, high sided skillets.
+- Divide the butter between two heavy-bottomed, high sided skillets.
 Melt the butter over medium-high heat until it's frothy, then add the oil.
 Place the drumsticks skin side down in one skillet and the thighs in the other without overcrowding.
 Fry the meat on one side until it's golden brown, about 5 minutes.
 Turn down the heat to medium low once the butter starts to brown.
 Flip it once to brown the other side for 5 minutes, then place the pieces on a clean plate.
-Pour out most the fat from both skillets into a small bowl, reserving 1 tablespoon in each skillet.
+Pour out most the fat from both skillets into a small bowl, reserving 1 tablespoon for each skillet.

-- Saute the mirepoix.
-Divide the onion, carrot, and celery between the two skillets and turn the heat to medium.
+- Divide the onion, carrot, and celery between the two skillets and turn the heat to medium.
 Scrape the browned bits off the bottom of the pan with a wooden turner.
 Stir the mirepoix occasionally until the onions turn golden brown, about 8 minutes.

-- Make the roux.
-Sprinkle 2 tablespoons of flour over the veggies in each skillet and stir until the flour is absorbed.
+- Sprinkle 2 tablespoons of flour over the veggies in each skillet and stir until the flour is absorbed.
 Keep stirring until the flour smells nutty, roughly two minutes.

-- Deglaze the pan.
-Pour the white wine into each skillet over the mirepoix.
+- Pour the white wine into each skillet over the mirepoix.
 Let it boil and thicken for about a minute.
 Scrape up any remaining brown bits off the bottom of the pot with a wooden turner.
 Slowly whisk in the stock, dividing it between the two skillets.

-- Make the bouquet garni.
-Gather up some fresh thyme, parsley, and a bay leaf.
+- Gather up some fresh thyme, parsley, and a bay leaf.
 Arrange into a small bouquet and tie with kitchen string.
 Make another bouquet for the second skillet.

 - Reduce the liquid by simmering it uncovered for 5 minutes over medium low heat.
 You should end up with about 3 ⅓ cups (788 ml) of liquid.